 Gunning For People

-Jeremiah is blaming the people and their sins for gangs of soldiers making war against them and dividing the people between Babylon and Jerusalem.
+Jeremiah is blaming the people and their sins for Babylonian gangs of soldiers making war against them and dividing them.
 Jeremiah does not blame the gangs of soldiers.
-Conversely, Jesus is encouraging the people for peaceful leadership.
-They will need it for the ensuing division ahead, “From now on a household … Continue reading “Gunning For People”
+Conversely, in the Gospel, Jesus is encouraging people for peaceful leadership.
+They will need it for the division ahead, “From now on a household of five will … Continue reading “Gunning For People”